 “Nicely printed!
 It says there will be a beauty pageant at 10 pm which will include bathing suits; a dance competition at 9 pm: three dances including a waltz, a foxtrot, and one step of your choice; a beauty competition for men at 11 pm – wear your best suit and at midnight a talent contest.
 All competitions are for prizes.
 And the culmination of the evening is a surprise at 1 am.”

 “I wonder what that is?
 Are you entering any of the competitions?”

 “Of course.
-The beauty completion!
+The beauty competition!
 The Countess wouldn’t let anyone off, even a Jewess!
-Actually I don’t think anybody has told the ignorant bitch I am Jewish!”
+Actually, I don’t think anybody has told the ignorant bitch I am Jewish!”

 “You have a fine figure, Frida!
 Very fine!”

 “Oh, it’s not bad for my age.
 Not as good as your Maria’s!”

 “She’s not my Maria anymore!”